alexZajac/BikeStations/README.md

 #### Description
 Flask is a lightweight WSGI web application framework.
 It is designed to make getting started quick and easy, with the ability to scale up to complex applications.
 It began as a simple wrapper around Werkzeug and Jinja and has become one of the most popular Python web application frameworks.
 #### How we use it
-We use Flask to create a server running a complete API.
+We use Flask to create a server running as an REST API.
 All the features of our final project is handled by this API that we can query from the frontend client.
+It fetch the differents API and normalize them .
+The result is stored in the TripleStore or just send back to the frontend client directly.

 ### 3. React as Frontend client
 #### Description
 React is a JavaScript library for building user interfaces.
 It is maintained by Facebook and a community of individual developers and companies.
 React can be used as a base in the development of single-page or mobile applications.React is only concerned with rendering data to the DOM.
 #### How we use it
-We use React for all the Frontend.
-React only handles the user interface, interprets what the user want to do, calls our Python API for handling the uer demands, and displays the API response on the interface.
+We use React for all the frontend part.
+React only handles the user interface, interprets what the user want to do and calls our Python API.

 ## Application architecture
 ### 1. Data extraction